-When changing the lighting of a home, it is necessary to consider the user and think about the impact of the products used on his health.
-Several questions must arise:
+When changing the lighting device in a home, it is necessary to consider the user and think about the impact of the products used on his health.
+Several questions must be asked:

 - Are there any risks of burns?

-- Do light bulbs represent a health hazard in case of breakage or contact?
+- Do the bulbs represent a health hazard in the event of breakage or contact?

 It turns out that LED lighting can bring more comfort but also more security in the home thanks to its components and the quality of the light emitted.

 LED lighting is already present in our computer screens, phones and tablets without our realizing it.
 It can also be installed as interior lighting as a replacement for incandescent or halogen lighting.